jeffmerrick/typeframe/website/docs/px-88/assembly/case.md

 ### 3. Assemble the Hinges

 This ingenious friction hinge design was created by [KatDelgado on Printables](https://www.printables.com/model/658393-friction-hinge-mechanism).
-The shaft that goes into the threaded slider should be very tight as this is what provides the resistance and keep the screen upright.
+The shaft that goes into the threaded slider should be very tight as this is what provides the resistance and keeps the screen upright.
 No glue should be required.

 1. Insert the shaft into the threaded slider.
 2. Screw the shaft into the hinge body.